aoriani/Cliffnotes/Classes.md

 ### Custom setters and getter and computed properties

-If the trivial _setter_ and _getter_ does not suffice you can define customs ones.
+If the trivial _setter_ and _getter_ pair does not suffice you can define customs ones.
 The backing field for the property can be accessed using the `field` identifier.

 ```kotlin
 class Square(length: Int) {